Ship Car To Or From Ecuador

 Popular Shipping Destinations

 Before you can ship your vehicle internationally, you must provide proof that it is eligible for shipping, i.e. that there are no liens against it, or if there are liens, you must have approval of the lienholder.
 You must also have a valid driver’s license, the original bill of sale for the vehicle, and your passport, all of which will need to be presented at Ecuador Customs.

 Ecuador also requires that any vehicle being imported in to the country be newer than 5 years old, so as to be equipped with the most modern emission standards, and not be harmful to the country’s environment.

 A-1 Auto Transport, Inc. ships vehicles worldwide.
 Click here or call 1-800-452-2880 to get a free, no obligation to buy price quote to ship your car.

 U.S. Customs will require that you supply documentation to them about the proposed shipment at least three days in advance, but you should have this taken care of long before then, so it doesn’t become something that holds up your vehicle in port.

-Whomever you choose as your international vehicle shipper will probably be aware of these and all other relevant shipping regulations, but it is wise to educate yourself about the basics so that nothing slips between the cracks.
-Any missing piece of documentation, or any requirement left unhandled can mean days or weeks of your vehicle being frozen in port until the situation is resolved.
+Whomever you choose as your international vehicle shipper will probably be aware of these and all other relevant shipping regulations, but it is wise to educate yourself about the basics so that nothing slips through the cracks.
+Any missing piece of documentation or any requirement left unhandled can mean days or weeks of your vehicle being frozen in port until the situation is resolved.

 Required Documents For Shipping A Vehicle To Ecuador